I have just completed the Mindvalley Evercoach: Start Your Coaching Business, 21 day training program and – spoiler alert – IT’S BRILLIANT!

 You also receive a certificate upon completing the test at the end of the course, that gives you lovely little warm feeling inside (and helps Evercoach market their course to others as you smugly share all over your social networks)!

 Who would benefit from this course and how?

 New life coaches will find this course absolutely invaluable!
 I can’t recommend it enough.
 I absolutely loved it!

 If you have studied the discipline elsewhere and have already learned the tools and methodologies around the discipline, this course is the perfect next step to help you practically set up your own business.

 I wouldn’t recommend ONLY doing this course if you’re thinking about re-training as a life coach.
 But as a supplement to your core training or diploma, I whole-heartedly recommend it to novice or new life coaches.

-The first third of the training programme focuses on your own skill set, motivations, vision and what could hold you back from achieving your dreams.
-A great way to start, it centres you on what your own success looks like and what your own 3 year plan is, to inspire you to succeed.
-It also empowers you to remember other challenges in your life and how you over came them, which puts starting your own business in a new perspective for you.
+The first third of the training program focuses on your own skill set, motivations, vision and what could hold you back from achieving your dreams.
+A great way to start, it centers you on what your own success looks like and what your own 3 year plan is, to inspire you to succeed.
+It also empowers you to remember other challenges in your life and how you overcame them, which puts starting your own business in a new perspective for you.
 Effectively taking that ‘fear’ away from getting started.